nextflow-io/nextflow/docs/google.rst

 --------------------

-Nextflow integration for Google Cloud Engine provides a native support auto-scaling that allows the computing cluster to scale out or scale down i.e., add or remove computing nodes dynamically at runtime.
+Nextflow integration for Google Cloud Engine provides a native support auto-scaling that allows the computing cluster to scale up or scale down i.e., add or remove computing nodes dynamically at runtime.

-This is a critical feature, especially for pipelines crunching non-homogeneous datasets, because it allows the cluster to adapt dynamically to the actual workload computing resources need as they change over the time.
+This is a critical feature, especially for pipelines crunching non-homogeneous datasets, because it allows the cluster to adapt dynamically to the actual workload computing resources needed as they change over time.

 Cluster auto-scaling is enabled by adding the autoscale option group in the configuration file as shown below::